crowdsecurity/example-docker-compose/npm/README.md

 ## Description

-This example shows you a [NPM](https://docs.linuxserver.io/general/swag) example.
+This example shows you a [NPM](https://nginxproxymanager.com/) example using LePresidente FORK.

 This example contains multiple containers :
 * crowdsec : Read NPM logs from the mounted volumes